Services offered

 Children

 If you are unhappy with the position of your teeth, they can be corrected using orthodontics.
-Amanda and Andrew able to offer clear removable aligners.
-These discreetly move your teeth over a period of a few months and can be combined with tooth-whitening to give you a beautiful smile.
+Andrew is an experienced provider of Invisalign clear aligners.
+These discretely move your teeth over a period of a few months and can be combined with tooth-whitening to give you a beautiful smile.
 As part of your assessment we can show you what the final result will look like!
 Book an appointment today to see how this simple treatment can transform your smile.
+For more information visit www.invisalign.co.uk

 In some cases, headaches can be of dental origin.
 All our dentists have completed an advanced course on Occlusal Equilibration.
 This looks at how your teeth bite together – if there is a problem with how your teeth meet you can get pain, clicking, headaches or tooth wear.
 If you suffer from any of these symptoms we can help.
 About a quarter of headaches may be caused by teeth that don’t meet together properly.